plus3it/watchmaker/docs/findings/el7.md

 Conditionally-Valid Finding: Both spel and watchmaker implement `fips=1` by default.
 If finding occurs, either:

 * There is an error in scanner's validation-method
-* System has been intentionally de-configured for FIPS &mdash; typically due to hosted-software's requirements &mdash; and will need to be POA&Med.
+* System has been intentionally de-configured for FIPS &mdash; typically due to hosted-software's requirements &mdash; and scanned-system will need to be granted a deployment security-exception.

 ## Configure AIDE to Use FIPS 140-2 for Validating Hashes